A proof-of-concept for fair NFT drops

 Chilled out and cheap mints

 Eligible minting addresses have 24 hours to mint their tokens.
 They mint on Ethereum mainnet without the need for gas wars or staying up all night to catch a drop.
+The minting flow takes a little bit of time as the user must wait for their claim transaction to be checkpointed on L1.
+Once the transaction is checkpointed, the user can then generate a proof in a dApp and submit the proof as a "mint pass" to the L1 contract.

 After 24 hours a new batch of eligible minters is selected for minting.
 Previous minters become ineligible and we select a new set of minters relative to remaining tokens.